PlaidCloud/website/content/en/docs/tutorials/services/source-ip.md

-Packets sent to Services with [`Type=LoadBalancer`](/docs/concepts/services-networking/service/#loadbalancer) are source NAT'd by default, because all schedulable Kubernetes nodes in the `Ready` state are eligible for load-balanced traffic.
+Packets sent to Services with [`Type=LoadBalancer`](/docs/concepts/services-networking/service/#loadbalancer) are source NAT'd by default, because all schedulable PlaidCloud nodes in the `Ready` state are eligible for load-balanced traffic.
 So if packets arrive at a node without an endpoint, the system proxies it to a node *with* an endpoint, replacing the source IP on the packet with the IP of the node (as